hossbeast/fab/doc/conventions.md

 * performs the same operation as the underlying function on another data type

 i _name_  (idempotent)
-* accepts a pointer to an identifier to some resource and, upon successful completion, sets the value pointed to to the identity value for that resource type
+* accepts a pointer to a handle for some resource and, upon successful completion, sets the value pointed at to the identity value for that resource type

 _name_ vf